 6. Verify that the QA role in design and analysis activities is adequately defined.
 Specifically, verify that individuals that are knowledgeable and qualified in QA review design documents to ensure the documents contain the necessary QA requirements.

-7. Verify that provisions exist for the control of computer programs used for design analysis as required by the QA and software procurement programs.
+7. Verify that provisions exist for the control of computer programs used for design analysis documentation, and software or software logic used for digital instrument and control (I&C) systems as required by the QA and software procurement programs.

 8. Verify that the QA program provides for design verification.
 Verification methods include, but are not limited to, design reviews, alternative calculations, and qualification testing.